SOFTS-Arabica off 6-1/2 month peak; sugar back near 11-year top

 COCOA

-* Funds have been building long positions in cocoa against the backdrop of tight supplies.
-Demand has also been holding up well.
+* Funds have been building long positions in cocoa against a backdrop of tight supplies.
+Demand has also been holding up.

 * The North America cocoa grind is expected to be issued around 2000 GMT.